Jamie Mackintosh

-Jamie Mackintosh (born 20 February 1985) is a New Zealand professional rugby union player currently playing for the Austin Gilgronis in Major League Rugby (MLR).
+Jamie Mackintosh (born 20 February 1985) is a New Zealand former professional rugby union player currently an assistant coach for the Hurricanes (rugby union) in Super Rugby.

 He previously played for Section Paloise in the French Top 14 competition.
 He was also selected for the All Blacks 2008 End of year tour to travel to Hong Kong and Britain.
-Mackintosh grew up in Fortrose, 50 minutes south east of Invercargill and played for the Tokanui Rugby Club's junior sides.
-He attended Southland Boys' High School.
+Mackintosh grew up in Fortification, 50 minutes south east of Invercargill and played for the Tokanui Rugby Club's junior sides.
+He attended Waimahaka Primary School and went onto Southland Boys' High School.

 Domestic career

 Southland

 Jamie Mackintosh played his first match for Southland in 2004 when he came off the bench against Waikato.
 He played in eight games in the NPC that year, starting in two of them.
 In 2006, Mackintosh started in all eight of the games he played.
 For the 2007 season, he went two better, and played in ten matches, starting in all of them, and enjoyed wins over Otago, Bay of Plenty and Manawatu.
 Mackintosh was a long-standing fixture for the Southland Stags, up until his surprising omission from the 2016 squad.
 Having earned 123 caps for the team, the peak of his accomplishments was helping bring the Ranfurly Shield back to Southland in 2009, breaking a drought of 50 years in doing so.
 Mackintosh was also a member of the 2011 team that re-captured the shield for a second time in the team's modern history.